mbokros1/AlternativeLanguageProject/README.md

 generic object Object.
 The syntax used for any function or method is to begin with "def" and end with "end".
 #### Unit testing
 Ruby has minitest for the unit testing of Ruby projects.
+This works by creating a test class and making an instance variable that is an object of the class you want to test (or in this case, an array containing two objects of Cell class; used an array so that the file ingestion process could be tested as well).
+Then all of the unit tests are written as methods of the test class.

 #### Exception handling
 Ruby's exception handling is done through the "rescue" statement, within which you can put a "retry" command after changing some arguments that might be causing the